offbynull/palignprims/README.md

  * <details><summary>Generic scoring.</summary>

+   PAlignPrims's [scorer interface](https://github.com/offbynull/aligner/blob/main/offbynull/aligner/scorer/scorer.h) is deeply flexible:

+   * Elements scored using logic, not a substitution matrix.
+   * Elements scored can be of different types (e.g., score an image against a number).
-   PAlignPrims's [scorer interface](https://github.com/offbynull/aligner/blob/main/offbynull/aligner/scorer/scorer.h) scores elements using custom logic.
-It also allows scores to be any type [vaguely resembling a number](https://github.com/offbynull/aligner/blob/main/offbynull/aligner/concepts.h): Integers, floats, or anything with the required type traits.
+   * Resulting score can be any type vaguely resembling a number: Integers, floats, or [any type with the required type traits](https://github.com/offbynull/aligner/blob/main/offbynull/aligner/concepts.h).

    PAlignPrims comes bundled with several scorer adapters and implementations, including ...